marco-vrinssen/ReloadButton/README.md

-# Bento Reload Button
+# Reload Button

-Quick and easy UI reload with a simple right-click.
+World of Warcraft Retail addon that provides quick UI reload with a simple right-click.

 ## Features

-- **Quick Reload** - Right-click the main menu button (game menu icon) to instantly reload the UI
+- Right-click the main menu button (game menu icon) to instantly reload the UI
-- **No Commands Needed** - No need to type `/reload` anymore
+- No need to type `/reload` anymore

-## Installation

-1. Download the addon
-2. Extract to `World of Warcraft/_retail_/Interface/AddOns/`
-3. Restart WoW or reload UI with `/reload`

-## Usage
+## Compatibility

-Simply right-click the main menu button (the red icon at the bottom of your screen) to reload the UI.
+- **Interface Version**: 11.2.0 (The War Within)
+- **Game Version**: World of Warcraft Retail